crgmakes/aquarius-hub-hw/README.md

 # aquarius-hw
-This repository holds all the files for the Aquarius Node hardware.
+This repository holds all the files for the Aquarius Hub hardware.

-Hardware for Aquarius modules are held within their respective repos.
+Hardware for Aquarius modules and client are held within their respective repos.

 ---